knaw-huc/lenticular-lens/readme.md

     "dataset": {                // The data to use from Timbuctoo "dataset_id": "ufab7d657a250e3461361c982ce9b38f3816e0c4b__ecartico_20190805",   // The identifier of the dataset to use
         "collection_id": "foaf_Person",                                                 // The identifier of the collection from this dataset to use
-        "published": true,                                                              // Whether the dataset is published on Timbuctoo or not
+        "published": true,                                                              // Whether the dataset is published on Timbuctoo or not; optional field, defaults to 'true'
         "timbuctoo_graphql": "https://repository.goldenagents.org/v5/graphql",          // The GraphQL interface of the Timbuctoo instance
-        "timbuctoo_hsid": null                                                          // The hsid if the dataset is not published
+        "timbuctoo_hsid": null                                                          // The hsid if the dataset is not published; optional field
     },
-    "filter": {                 // The filter configuration to obtain only a subset of the data from Timbuctoo; an empty object is allowed to not filter out anything
+    "filter": {                 // The filter configuration to obtain only a subset of the data from Timbuctoo; optional field
         "conditions": [{        // The filter is composed of condition groups "property": ["foaf_name"],    // The property path to which this condition applies "type": 'not_ilike',          // The type of filtering to apply; see table below for allowed values